benjamingreenberg/ogr2bqjson/README.md

   - **geojson**: The entire feature, including *properties* and *geometry*, as a GeoJSON WGS84 formatted string, intended to be imported as a *STRING* datatype.
 The *geojson* column is excluded from the schema by default.
 [Use the &#x2011;&#x2011;columns / &#x2011;c option to include it](#include-all-geo-columns-in-the-schema).

-- **filename_SCHEMA.json**: A file containing a json version of the schema that can be used to programmatically create a table in BigQuery.
-Use the *&#x2011;&#x2011;skip_schema* option to prevent this file from being created
+- **filename_SCHEMA.json**: A file containing a json version of the schema that can be used to [define a BigQuery table's schema](https://cloud.google.com/bigquery/docs/schemas) programmatically or by copy/pasting in the BigQuery Console.
+Use the *&#x2011;&#x2011;skip_schemas* option to prevent this file from being created

-- **filename_SCHEMA.txt**: A plaintext file that can be used to copy/paste the schema when using the BigQuery Console to create a table.
-Use the *&#x2011;&#x2011;skip_schema* option to prevent this file from being created

 - **filename_GeoJSONSeq.geojson**: The GeoJSONSeq file temporalty created, and then deleted, during the conversion process.
 Use the *&#x2011;&#x2011;keep_geojsonseq* / *&#x2011;k* option to prevent this file from being deleted.